 1.5.1.1.
 Application of Referenced Documents

-- 1) The provisions of documents referenced in this Code, and of any documents referenced within those documents, apply only to the extent that they relate to - a) buildings and facilities, and - b) the objectives and functional statements attributed to the applicable acceptable solutions in Division B where the documents are referenced.
+1) The provisions of documents referenced in this Code, and of any documents referenced within those documents, apply only to the extent that they relate to acceptable solutions in Division B where the documents are referenced.
 (See Appendix A.)